yegoryeliz/RemoteApps-Linux/README.md

 * or you have the ability to set up a remote app server (setting up an RDP server is outside of the scope of this tutorial)

 ## Prerequisites
-* Icons - I reccomend _Papirus_ since it has over 5,000 icons.
+* Icons - I reccomend the _Papirus_ icon pack since it has over 5,000 icons.
 Chances are you'll find one for your app.
-If not, the internet is your friend.[Gnome-Look](https://www.gnome-look.org/s/Gnome/p/1166289)
+If not, the internet is your friend.
+[Papirus](https://www.gnome-look.org/s/Gnome/p/1166289)